 Day 6 - Istanbul

 Our morning is spent at leisure, but there is the opportunity to view a selection of superb quality Turkish carpets and kilims in a restored Byzantine-era cistern before stopping for lunch.
-After, we catch our return flight back home to London.
+From here, we make our independent onward journeys.

 |Meals included||Breakfast, Lunch|